 You can only book the outdoors table by email.

 Chiltern Firehouse is one of the hottest tables in town, so you should count yourself quadruply lucky if you snag one of the hard-to-get tables in their beautiful courtyard.

 Kick things off with oysters from the roving oyster cart, before settling into the (surprisingly reasonable) menu of grills, salads and European specials.

 London’s biggest (and most Insta-famous) riverside outdoor terrace gets an impressive winter makeover every year – complete with festoon lights, plants galore and, of course, those igloos.

-I’ll be honest, I’ve never been blown away by the food at Coppa Club’s Tower Bridge outpost but hype aside – it is one of the prettiest spots for outdoor dining in London all year round.
+We’ll be honest, we’ve never been blown away by the food at Coppa Club’s Tower Bridge outpost but hype aside – it is one of the prettiest spots for outdoor dining in London all year round.
 The views are swoonworthy.

 You’d have to have been living in a cave not to have spotted the fussy floral terrace at Dalloway Terrace at some point this last year.

 The seasonally-changing decor in this Bloomsbury restaurant may draw in the Instagram crowd but its boujee menu – which extends from breakfast pancakes to fancy afternoon teas and equally exclusive dinners – also steps up to the plate.

 Mayfair newcomer Fallow Restaurant has had a tough time of it – it was only open for two weeks before the national lockdown forced it to close for several months.
 Now that it’s open again, there’s plenty to catch your attention.